tolgaek/node-enum/README.md

 Micro JS Enum
 =============

-A **94-byte** JavaScript enum implementation, based on <a href="https://github.com/tolgaek/node-enum" target="_blank">Tolgaek's node-enum</a>.
+A **94-byte** JavaScript enum implementation.

 Documentation
 -------------
-> Documentation and examples can be found in [the wiki of this GitHub repo](https://github.com/BlueHuskyStudios/Micro-JS-Enum/wiki)
+> Documentation and examples can be found in [the wiki of RougeWare's GitHub repo](https://github.com/RougeWare/Micro-JS-Enum/wiki)